 Less than a week after the signing ceremony, Consul General Livengood wrote to the State Department about the pessimistic local reaction to the Renville accord.
 Van Mook, who was reportedly depressed by the political agreement, "felt that America had let [the] Dutch down."
 Moreover, Deputy Prime Minister Setiadjit allegedly claimed that the Republic had "been 'buffaloed' into accepting [the] truce plan."
-Francis M. Shepherd, the British consul general in Batavia, informed the Foreign Office that the truce was "a bitter disappointment to the Republic, [which had] been obliged to concede to the Dutch the fruits of the 'Police Action.'"70
+Francis M. Shepherd, the British consul general in Batavia, informed the Foreign Office that the truce was "a bitter disappointment to the Republic, [which had] been obliged to concede to the Dutch the fruits of the 'Police Action.'"

 Dissatisfaction with the Renville agreement ended the fragile political unity within the Republican government.
 The Masjumi and PNI parties withdrew from the cabinet, forcing the socialist Sjarifuddin to resign as prime minister.
-Sukarno selected his politically unaffiliated vice president to form a new cabinet.
+Sukarno selected Hatta, his politically unaffiliated vice president, to form a new cabinet.
 A Sumatran who lacked Sukarno's charisma and gift for oratory, Hatta was a better administrator and a more devout Muslim than the president.
 Comparing the two leaders, George Kahin wrote: "To Sukarno's charisma, keen political perceptiveness, and ability to inspire mass support, Hatta added organizational and administrative talent and an understanding of economic problems."
 Hatta biographer Mavis Rose echoed this assessment: "Hatta needed Sukarno's charm and ability to communicate with the Javanese masses.
 Sukarno benefitted from Hatta's discipline, integrity, and economic sense."

 Hatta announced that the new cabinet would be responsible to the president rather than the KNIP, a constitutionally defensible but more autocratic approach to governing that disturbed the Sayap Kiri, the Republic's coalition of left-wing political parties.
-These parties did not participate in Hatta's government, an omission at least partially attributable to excessive left-wing demands for cabinet representation.
-According to Ann Swift, a US Foreign Service officer who served in Indonesia in the late 1960s and early 1970s, the exclusion of left-wing parties from the cabinet led to their increasing radicalization and the communist uprising in Madiun in September 1948.72 political settlement.
+These parties did not participate in Hatta's government, an omission at least partially attributable to excessive leftwing demands for cabinet representation.
+According to Ann Swift, a US Foreign Service officer who served in Indonesia in the late 1960s and early 1970s, the exclusion of left-wing parties from the cabinet led to their increasing radicalization and the communist uprising in Madiun in September 1948.

+In Washington, US officials privately acknowledged that the Renville agreement was "largely favorable" to the Dutch.
+The accord did, however, provide the Republic with a key protection: The GOC and its US representative would remain involved in the negotiations for a political settlement.
 At the very least, continuing UN engagement in Indonesian affairs meant that a Dutch military solution risked international sanctions.
 And while American diplomacy still tilted toward the Netherlands, the United States was committed to a negotiated political settlement and the survival of the Republic.
-The assistant secretaries of state responsible for UN, European, and Southeast Asian affairs jointly wrote to Marshall: "The United States Government considers it essential for a lasting settlement that the Republic remain as an entity in the United States of Indonesia."73
+The assistant secretaries of state responsible for UN, European, and Southeast Asian affairs jointly wrote to Marshall: "The United States Government considers it essential for a lasting settlement that the Republic remain as an entity in the United States of Indonesia."